The physical changes that occur during puberty are usually marked by distinct stages of development.

 Psychological and behavioural changes

-For many, puberty can be a particularly difficult time.
-You are forced to cope with changes in your body and possible side effects, such as acne or body odour, just at the time when you feel self-conscious about your body and self-image.
+Puberty can often be a particularly difficult time.
+You're forced to cope with changes in your body and possible side effects, such as acne or body odour, just at the time when you feel self-conscious about your body and self-image.

 - unexplained mood swings